 9.Buy an Aran sweater.

 A national icon, the humble Aran Sweater has been a fashion staple for decades and worn by celebrities around the world.
-Originally created to keep fishermen warm, these sweaters are ever so popular because of the high quality in the stitching and the timeless design.
+Originally created to keep fishermen warm, these sweaters are ever so popular because of the high quality of the stitching and the timeless design.
 A sound investment for any visitor or a perfect gift for a loved one back home.

 10.Visit the Seven Churches

-Known as the Seven Churches, this ancient site in fact consists of just two stone churches, several dwellings that belonged to monks, numerous gravestones and the remains of two high crosses.
+Known as the Seven Churches, this ancient site, in fact, consists of just two stone churches, several dwellings that belonged to monks, numerous gravestones and the remains of two high crosses.
 This is a fascinating place with an equally fascinating history.
 It’s located near the village of Eoghanacht (good luck trying to pronounce that!!) on the west side of Inishmore.
 The bike ride here is a bit lengthy so plan accordingly if you’re on a Galway day tour.

 Wild Rover Tours offer 2 day trips from Dublin to the Aran Islands.
 View our 2 day tour to Connemara, the Cliffs of Moher, Galway City and the Aran Islands.